jasonnguyen172/Glamstyle-Landing-Page/README.md

 # Glamstyle-Landing-Page
-Landing Page for Glamstyle project in Qcoop solution company
+A Landing page for Glamstyle project in Qcoop solution company